inakigarciadp/code-to-prompt/README.md

 2. Processes ignore patterns (defaults, custom, or extra)
 3. Loads and parses `.gitignore` rules if present
 4. Recursively traverses the directory while respecting ignore patterns
-5. Reads file contents with appropriate encoding detection
+5. Generates a hierarchical tree view of the directory structure
-6. Determines programming language for syntax highlighting
+6. Reads file contents with appropriate encoding detection
-7. Generates a structured Markdown output with code blocks
+7. Determines programming language for syntax highlighting
-8. Routes output to selected destinations (console, file)
+8. Generates a structured Markdown output with tree view and code blocks
-9. Provides feedback on output operations
+9. Routes output to selected destinations (console, file)

-## Code Explanation
+10. Provides feedback on output operations

 ### Core Components